 This page contains a biography I have written about myself.
 If you'd like to read a biography of me written by other people, you can read the biography that contributors to Wikipedia have written.

 Benjamin Mako Hill is a social scientist, technologist, and activist.
-In all three roles, he works to understand why some attempts at peer production — like Wikipedia and Linux — build large volunteer communities while the vast majority never attract even a second contributor.
-He is an Assistant Professor in the Department of Communication at the University of Washington.
-He is also a Faculty Associate at the Berkman Klein Center for Internet and Society and an affiliate at the Institute for Quantitative Social Science — both at Harvard University.
+In all three roles, he works to understand why some attempts at peer production—like Wikipedia and Linux—build large volunteer communities while the vast majority never attract even a second contributor.
+He is an Assistant Professor in the Department of Communication at the University of Washington and a founding member of the Community Data Science Collective.
+He is also an Adjunct Assistant Professor in UW's Department of Human-Centered Designed and Engineering as well as a Faculty Associate at the Berkman Klein Center for Internet and Society and an affiliate at the Institute for Quantitative Social Science—both at Harvard University.
 He has also been a leader, developer, and contributor to the free and open source software community for more than a decade as part of the Debian and Ubuntu projects.
 He is the author of several best-selling technical books, a member of the Free Software Foundation board of directors and an advisor to the Wikimedia Foundation.
 Hill has a Masters degree from the MIT Media Lab and a PhD from MIT in an interdepartmental program between the Sloan School of Management and the Media Lab.